DebonairSM/vsol-analyst/README.md

 - Google OAuth authentication
 - Per-user project management
+- Admin dashboard to monitor all client sessions
 - Interactive chat with customers to understand their workflows
 - Automatic extraction of structured requirements from conversations
 - Generate requirements documents in Markdown format